SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/employee.md

 #### errors

-* 201 – Not found in the database - if there is no tracker with such id belonging to authorized user.
+* 201 – Not found in the database - if there is no tracker with such ID belonging to authorized user.
 * 208 – Device blocked - if tracker exists but was blocked due to tariff restrictions or some other reason.